Keats/pixelspa.com/content/projects/children-society/index.md

 ## Moodboard

-I’ve built a moodboard of different design elements to understand what type of website they were going for.
-We sticked all the different examples on the wall of our meeting room and literally asked the client to point at what they liked/disliked.
+I built a moodboard of different design elements in order to understand what type of website they were going for.
+We stuck all the different examples on the wall of our meeting room and literally asked the client to point at what they liked/disliked.

 {{< pic src="likes-and-dislikes-2.png" src2x="likes-and-dislikes-2@2x.png" >}}

 {{< bgtext "#f5f6f4" >}}
-We agreed that the website would have to include large good quality images, bold statements, facts and figures.
-White on black, like hard truths.
-We wanted to create an engaging experience for the users but decided to stay away from the long scrolling websites patterns.
-A megamenu as navigation was our solution to show the complex architecture of the website, which we also helped simplify.
+We agreed that the website would need large, high quality images, bold statements, facts and figures; white on black, in fitting with the hard truths mantra I outlined in the immersion and discovery stage.
+We wanted to create an engaging experience for the users, but decided to stay away from the long-scrolling structure of some websites nowadays.
+A megamenu as navigation was our solution to show the complex architecture of the website, which we also helped simplify in the early stages.
 {{< /bgtext >}}

 ## Sketching / Wireframing
-Once I got a good feeling of what was the best creative route, I started sketching and wireframing some of the journeys which we quickly prototyped and tested.
+Once I got a good feeling for the best creative route, I started sketching and wireframing some of the different possible user journeys, which we quickly prototyped and tested.

 These were the final layouts: